Background

 Working With Other Artists

+Some of my donations have been the result of joint projects with other artists.
 I joined up with 3D artist, Lily Dalley, from Kamloops, BC, to create “The Salmon Run.”
 This piece was donated to the Big Little Science Centre in Kamloops.
-My paper painting forms the backdrop.
+Lily also wrote two children’s books featuring Percy the cat.
+My artwork appears in both books, and I created the cover art for “Percy Gets a Job.”
+The proceeds from the books go to charitable causes.

 Feature Image: The Hatching onstage with the Vancouver Island Symphony.
 Image by Dirk Heydemann of HA Photography.